Program Details

 Intermediate Spanish II

 Fourth semester Spanish.
-This is an intensive Spanish language course that places emphasis on grammatical structures, vocabulary and learning about the local culture.
-This course will help students to increase their linguistic and communicative abilities in both written and oral form through the appropriate use of the language within Ecuadorian culture and Latin America.
+This is an intensive Spanish language course that places an emphasis on grammatical structures, vocabulary, and learning about the local culture.
+This course will help you to increase you linguistic and communicative abilities in both written and oral form through the appropriate use of the language within Ecuadorian culture and Latin America.

 Prerequisite: Completion of SPAN 1003, or equivalent, with a C- or better.